amelieoller/amelieoller.github.io/_posts/2017-11-14-how_to_deploy_a_new_rails_app_to_heroku_through_github.markdown

 I like my applications to have at least a little styling from the start, to add bootstrap support simply add the following lines in these files:

 - In `app/assets/javascripts/application.js` add:
-    //= require jquery
+    ```//= require jquery
     //= require jquery_ujs
-    //= require bootstrap
+    //= require bootstrap```

 before `//= require_tree .`.

 - In `app/assets/stylesheets/application.css` add:
-     @import 'bootstrap-sprockets';
+     ```@import 'bootstrap-sprockets';
-     @import 'bootstrap';
+     @import 'bootstrap';```

 to the bottom of the file and rename the file to have the extension `.css.scss`.

-- Add these gems to your `Gemfile`: gem 'bootstrap-sass' gem 'jquery-rails'
+- Add these gems to your `Gemfile`:
+    ```gem 'bootstrap-sass'
+    gem 'jquery-rails'```

 and run `bundle install`.

-To see if this worked start up a server with `rails s` and navigate to http://localhost:3000, you should see the font change.
+To see if this worked start up a server with `rails s` and navigate to [http://localhost:3000](http://localhost:3000), you should see the font change.

 ![](https://d2mxuefqeaa7sj.cloudfront.net/s_132578EB74DFFF7477D384C731B12DB70545F6A3CEF694B8DD483D80A8415074_1510696336635_Peek+2017-11-11+15-23+Add+bootstrap+support.gif)

 ## Move Your Files Into a GitHub Repo

 Create a new repository on GitHub and copy its link.
-Run `git remote add origin https://github.com/your-name/your-new-app` (pasting your repo link) in your apps folder.
-Add all your files with `git add .` and commit with `git commit -m` `"``Initial commit``"` or whichever commit message you’d prefer.
+Run `git remote add origin https://github.com/your-name/your-new-app` (pasting your repo link).
+Add all your files with `git add .` and commit with `git commit -m "Initial commit"` or whichever commit message you’d prefer.
 Push to Github with `git push origin master`.
 Next, we will link this repo to our Heroku app.

 ![](https://d2mxuefqeaa7sj.cloudfront.net/s_132578EB74DFFF7477D384C731B12DB70545F6A3CEF694B8DD483D80A8415074_1510446037585_Peek+2017-11-11+15-26+Move+your+files+into+a+git+repo.gif)

 ## Deploy to Heroku

-Go to https://dashboard.heroku.com/apps and sign up for an account if you don’t have one yet.
-Push the Create New App button , name your new Heroku app and create it, then choose GitHub as your deployment method and type in your repo name.
-Choose Enable Automatic Deployments if you wish and hit Deploy Branch.
+Go to [https://dashboard.heroku.com/apps](https://dashboard.heroku.com/apps) and sign up for an account if you haven't yet.
+Push the *Create New App* button , name your new Heroku app and create it, then choose GitHub as your deployment method and type in your repo name.
+Choose Enable Automatic Deployments if you wish and hit *Deploy Branch*.
 The deployment will run for a little while so be patient.
 After that’s done a View button will pop up, click on it and check out your masterpiece.

 ![](https://d2mxuefqeaa7sj.cloudfront.net/s_132578EB74DFFF7477D384C731B12DB70545F6A3CEF694B8DD483D80A8415074_1510446046312_Peek+2017-11-11+15-30+Deploy+to+heroku.gif)